Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/Answering_chat_message.md

 | **welcome** | You have been granted to the bubble - received only by the **user who enters the bubble** |

-### Limitations
+### Limits
 ---

-Here are the list of limitations regarding chat messages
+Here are the list of limits regarding chat messages

 | Topic | Limit | Details |
 |-------|-------|:--------|